Your Complete Guide to SSL/TLS and HTTPS

-The Different Types of SSL/TLS Certificates
+Different Types of SSL Certificates

 SSL/TLS certificates come in many forms, all of which have their unique pros and cons.
 To acquire one, your site will need to be verified by a Certificate Authority (CA).
 Depending on the type of SSL/TLS certificate you decide to buy, your site will need to be checked for different information.

-- Organization Validation (OV).
 This is a more secure option, which requires a more thorough check of your website.
 The CA will vet your organization to ensure that you are legitimate and trustworthy.
 As such, this is also slightly more expensive and will take a little longer to acquire.
 However, this type of certificate is recommended for larger sites that handle user data and purchasing.